shub1504/Google-Labcode-1-/README.md

 This directory contains the data artifacts and infrastructure setup scripts for the **MCP support for BigQuery & Google Maps** demo.

+# Google-Labcode-1
+# 🧠 Location Intelligence AI Agent (MCP + ADK)

+A Location intelligent ADK Agent with MCP servers for BigQuery and Google Maps built using **Google Agent Development Kit (ADK)** and powered by **Gemini 3.1 Pro**, capable of analyzing business data and real-world location context using the **Model Context Protocol (MCP)**.

+The agent will be equipped with tools from two remote (Google-hosted) MCP servers to securely access BigQuery for demographic, pricing, and sales data, and Google Maps for real-world location analysis and validation.

+The agent orchestrates requests between the user and Google Cloud services to solve business problems related to the fictitious bakery dataset.

+---

 ## Demo Overview

 This scenario demonstrates an AI Agent's ability to orchestrate enterprise data (BigQuery) and real-world geospatial context (Google Maps) to solve a complex business problem: